cloudtracer/ThreatPinchLookup/README.md

 - MD5
 - SHA2
 - CVE
+- FQDN (EFQDN is for Internet FQDN, IFQDN is for internal domains)
 - Add your own in the options with regex!

 ## Current Integrations
-- ThreatMiner for IPv4, MD5 and SHA2 lookups.
+- ThreatMiner for IPv4, FQDN, MD5 and SHA2 lookups.
 - Alienvault OTX for IPv4, MD5 and SHA2 lookups.
 - IBM X-Force Exchange for IPv4 lookups.
 - VirusTotal for MD5 and SHA2 lookups.
 - Cymon.io for IPv4 lookups.
 - CIRCL (Computer Incident Response Center Luxembourg) for CVE Lookups.
+- PassiveTotal for FQDN Whois Lookups
 - Add your own in the developers options page!

 ## Support